yxni98/EMNLP_2022/_pages/venue.md

 Abu Dhabi’s general crime level is very low.
 Random, violent criminal acts are extremely rare.
 As in any other city, you should be cognizant of your surroundings and personal safety as you travel.

-**What's an LGBTQI+ identifying person's experience like in the UAE?**

-Policies in the UAE vary by emirate.
-In Abu Dhabi, there are no LGBTQ-specific laws except for prohibitions on cross-dressing.
-However, the prohibition is rarely enforced.

 **How can I travel around the city?**

 An inexpensive bus service serves Abu Dhabi and is operated by the Abu Dhabi Municipality.
 There are city-wide bus routes, with stops in many residential areas.
 Taxi service is inexpensive relative to other similar cities; the law requires drivers to use their meters.
 Taxis are usually available at hotels and malls.
 Depending on the time of day and rush hour conditions, taxi service can be sporadic.
 Drivers generally speak some English; be sure your driver knows exactly where you wish to go.